Bloody Roar Extreme: Reception

 Reviews were often critical of the game's sound design and simplicity.
 Kasavin said the game's soundtrack, "consisting of completely uncool guitar riffs, is perhaps a suitable match for its anime-influenced character designs, though it can also get rather irritating."
 Casamassina echoed the sentiment, saying the game's sound design "falls somewhere between average and "why are they using this 80's guitar riff?"
 Indeed, some of the musical selections are downright aged, with a dusty sound that could only be used nowadays in a Japanese 3D fighter or a Sonic the Hedgehog update."
 Kasavin would add "if you've ever wondered what the pejorative expression "button masher" really refers to, you'll find out when you play Bloody Roar: Primal Fury," saying that overall Primal Fury "isn't as good as any of the latest installments in the major 3D fighting game series out there, though it's totally competent and quite appealing in some ways."
+Star Dingo of GamePro said of the game, "As the only real 'traditional' fighter available for the 'Cube (no, Super Smash Bros.
+Melee doesn't count), it works just fine for now---though it probably won't be long before you're wishing Soul Calibur 2[sic] were here."